We’re working behind the scenes to help change the future of gas and reach New Zealand’s zero carbon goal by 2050.

-Our goal is to provide hydrogen and biogas through our pipeline and distribution network and bioLPG in bottles, so you’ll be able to transition to using zero carbon gas for your home or business.
+Our goal is to use our pipeline and distribution network to provide hydrogen and biogas as well as supplying bioLPG in bottles, so you’ll be able to transition to using low carbon gas for your home or business.
 We’ll also start feeding cleaned up biogas into the gas grid.

 However, at this stage it’s unlikely New Zealand will be able to produce enough biogas to completely substitute natural gas.
-That’s why we’ll also be drawing on zero carbon hydrogen – initially introducing up to a 20% blend of hydrogen into our existing natural gas network.
+That’s why we’re taking steps to introduce low carbon hydrogen into our networks – initially introducing up to a 20% blend of hydrogen into our existing natural gas network.

-As we gradually increase the amount of hydrogen in the gas grid, there will eventually be some changes required to our infrastructure and your appliances.
-We’ll let you know well in advance if this affects you, and work with you to make sure there’s no impact on your lifestyle.
+As we gradually increase the amount of hydrogen in the gas grid, there will eventually be some changes required to our infrastructure as well as your appliances.
+We’ll let you know well in advance if this affects you, and work with you to make the necessary changes while you continue to enjoy the benefits of gas.

 Can I still connect my new home to natural gas or LPG?

 Yes, you can.
-Gas is still an efficient, cost-effective option for any new build.
-We’re working with the government on the delivery of renewable, zero carbon gases, and research shows that most gas appliances will be able to use a gas that has up to 20% of hydrogen blended with natural gas.
+Gas is still an option.
+We’re working with the government on the delivery of renewable, low carbon gases, and research shows that most gas appliances will be able to use a gas that has up to 20% of hydrogen blended with natural gas.

-Supplies of biogas, bioLPG and green hydrogen are already available globally to displace natural gas.
+Internationally, supplies of biogas, bioLPG and green hydrogen are already available.
 The next step is to develop these options in New Zealand.
-New Zealand currently produces enough biogas at landfills and wastewater treatment plants to meet about half of Aoteoroa’s household gas needs and Firstgas Group has a plan to scale that up and connect it to our network.
+New Zealand currently produces enough biogas at landfills and wastewater treatment plants to meet about half of Aotearoa’s household gas needs.
+Firstgas Group is working with other organisations to plan and scale that up and connect it to our network in the future.

-Aoteoroa’s total energy system will need to change between now and 2050 if we want to meet our zero carbon target.
+Aotearoa’s total energy system will need to change between now and 2050 if we want to meet our low carbon target.
 That’s going to require more energy generation, storage and transportation, and that could well mean increased energy costs – especially if we have to start importing energy.

 However, research shows that having a diversified energy system is the cheapest and most reliable option in a zero carbon future18.
 By hitting that sweet spot between increasing renewable electricity generation and producing zero carbon gas, we think we can keep costs down while still meeting our zero emission target by 2050.
 Having more options available to reduce emissions should help find the best balance of solutions out to 2050.